courtneygoodridge/TvA_analysis/README.md

 # Steering is initiated based on error accumulation: code and analysis

 ## Reference
-Goodridge, C. M., Mole, C. D., Billington, J., Markkula, G., & Wilkie, R. M. (2022).
+**If you using any elements of this repository, please cite**: Goodridge, C. M., Mole, C. D., Billington, J., Markkula, G., & Wilkie, R. M. (2022).
 Steering is initiated based on error accumulation.
 Journal of Experimental Psychology: Human Perception and Performance, 48(1), 64.

 ## Overview: experimental design
 This experiment aimed to investigate how people initiate steering responses when drivers detect an error between their current heading and a target (in this experiment, a road-line).
 The heading of drivers was pertubed as various angles, left and right, relative to the target road-line.